-In the past 20 years, Kentucky's General Fund appropriations have increased almost three-fold-from \$6.5 billion in FY 1986-88 to \$18.5 billion in FY 2008-10.

-Despite the fact that tax revenue is growing with our economy, our state's spending priorities are shifting.
+In the past 20 years, Kentucky's General Fund appropriations have increased almost threefold - from \$6.5 billion in FY 1986-88 to \$18.5 billion in FY 2008-10.i Despite the fact that tax revenue is growing with our economy, our state's spending priorities are shifting.
 Over the past 20 years, the share of the General Fund dedicated to K-12 and postsecondary education has been declining while significant spending growth has occurred in Medicaid, corrections and public employee benefit costs.
-Medicaid's share of the General Fund has doubled in the past 20 years, from 6.5% in FY 1986-88 to over 13% in the current fiscal year.
+Medicaid's share of the General Fund has doubled in the past 20 years, from 6.5% in FY 1986-88 to more than 13% in FY 2010.
 Corrections spending has skyrocketed; in FY 1987-88, the total Corrections budget was \$115.7 million.
-By
+By FY 2010, it had almost quadrupled to \$464.8 million.
+Public employee benefit costs are up 174% over the last decade.